Ned, I would love to stand here and talk with you—but I’m not going to, Phil Connors (Bill Murray), Groundhog Day

 Containers are a lightweight alternative to fully virtualized machines (VMs).
 Containerization is the process of developing, distributing, and deploying applications in a portable and reproducible way.
 It accomplishes this by packaging components and their dependencies into standardized, isolated, lightweight process environments or containers, achieving:

-Navigate to Datacenter, Node (e.g., myserver), local (myserver), select CT Templates, click on Templates, and select archlinux-base (ArchLinux base image), then Download.
+Download the Arch Linux LXC Template.
+In the Proxmox Web GUI, select your Datacenter, Proxmox Node or Host (e.g., Datacenter, myserver) and go to Local (storage) (e.g., local (myserver)), select CT Templates, click on Templates, and select archlinux-base (ArchLinux base image), then Download.
 Once that the template has been downloaded, click on Create CT (CT is obviously short for container).

-Navigate to Datacenter, Node (e.g., myserver), 201 (archlinux-ct), that is, the container we have just created.
-In the menu Options, we can decide to Start -the container- at boot and Unprivileged container (it makes the container run as unprivileged user, it is typically a safer option to run our container).
+Navigate to Datacenter, Node (e.g., myserver), 201 (archlinux-ct), that is, the container-s ID we have just created.
+In the menu Options, we can decide to Start -the container- at boot and Unprivileged container.

 ip a # Find out our IP assigned by the DHCP server